∑ None yet.

 Plagiarism is unfortunately a not too infrequent problem in academia.
 I expect all submissions to clearly identify what sources/references have been used for what part of your submission.
 If you are unsure as to what constitutes plagiarism, please check this website.

-Course handouts and other information, including assignments:
+Course handouts and other information, including assignments (all very much work in progress):

 As the slides will be updated, I will post them here for download and review, as PDF files and as HTML presentations.
 The set of slides includes some I adapted from Prof. Schiller's slides for his textbook, a few slides are from the Tutorial on Wireless Sensor Networks by Deborah Estrin, Akbar Sayeed, and Mani Srivastava, and some slides are prepared by Nitin Vaidya for his tutorials on Mobile Ad Hoc Networks: Routing, MAC and Transport Issues and TCP for Wireless and Mobile Hosts: